 So She Prayed . . .

-Donna prayed into the wee small hours of the morning about teens and screens.
-What happened next surprised her.
-She got the distinct feeling what she should do was quite different to what she expected.
-As time went by, she felt led to look at her own motivations, desires and pressures.
+Donna prayed with all her heart, and what happened next surprised her.
+She got the distinct feeling that what she should do was quite different to what she had expected.
+As the time went by, she felt led to examine her own motivations, desires and pressures.

 It occurred to her that not only did she want to be a good mother, she also wanted others to know she was good at it.
-Stunned, she realised how much unhealthy pride was sitting there, just under the surface.
+Stunned, she realized how much unhealthy pride was sitting there.
+Just under the surface.

-Then she thought about how badly she wanted her children to do well at school – because that would also reflect well on her.
+Then she thought about how badly she wanted her children to do well at school, because that too would reflect well on her.
 That was a wake-up call.
 Her motivation to keep Sam away from his tablet had a lot to do with fearing his grades would drop.
 Thankfully, so far, they hadn’t.

-Her praying session turned from Sam and his failings, to her own disappointments, struggles and desire to control the situation.
+Her praying session turned from Sam and his failings, and morphed into her own disappointments, struggles and desire to control the situation.
 Tears of confession and repentance fell as she came to grips with the problem.
-While Sam clearly had work to do to reign in his near-addiction, it wasn’t going to happen unless she sorted out her own motivations, hopes and dreams for her children – and especially for Sam-the-man.
+While Sam clearly had work to do to reign-in his near addiction, it wasn’t going to happen unless she sorted out her own motivations, hopes and dreams for her children, and especially for Sam-the-man.

 As Donna related her story to me, she suddenly smiled.